telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

     notified of the value of *temperature* each time the value of *pressure* changes may not be too useful.
 The example is chosen this way only to show the enormous flexibility of subscriptions.
+-   You can leave empty the condValue list (or even omit) to make notification triggers whenever any entity attribute (no matter which name) changes.
 -   The throttling element is used to specify a minimum inter-notification arrival time.
 So, setting throttling to 5 seconds as in the example above, makes a notification not to be sent